-Note that Composite examples can be run in any software product if a Composite product option has been purchased.
-Similarly, LUSAS Analyst or LUSAS Composite products can run bridge or civil examples if a Bridge or Civil product option was purchased.
-The LUSAS Academic software product will run any example provided the correct product option is selected during start-up.
+- Laminated composite modelling examples can be run in any software product if a Composite product option has been purchased. - LUSAS Analyst or LUSAS Composite products can run bridge or civil modelling examples if a Bridge or Civil product option was purchased. - The LUSAS Academic software product will run any LUSAS modelling example provided the correct product option is selected during start-up.